 Low interest rates allow you to find some mortgage options for buy to let property.
 You have to submit at least two forms of credit on a property that you leased.

-If you’ve got a standard residential mortgage on the property you wish to let out, you should contact your lender about switching to a landlord’s home mortgage, this will mean it will have a higher interest rate but has to be done.
+If you’ve got a standard residential mortgage on the property you wish to let out, you should contact your lender about switching to a landlord’s home mortgage, this will mean it will have a higher interest rate but has to be done to adhere to the terms and conditions of a residential mortgage.

 Who are buy-to-let mortgages for?